 Control Panel

-Access the Control Panel by clicking the Start menu and searching for “Control Panel.”
-Then click on “Devices and Printers” to display the list of printers installed on your computer.
+Access the configuration panel by clicking on the Start menu and looking for "configuration panel".
+Then click on "Devices and printers" to display the list of printers installed on your computer.

 Good to know: Bluetooth disappeared on Windows 10: how to activate it?